 3. Division by rough machining and finish machining

-Take some technological processes completed in the rough machining as one procedure, and some technological processes completed in the fine machining as another.
-This classification is more suitable for the parts with strength and hardness requirements.
+Take some technological processes completed in rough machining as one procedure, and some technological processes completed in fine machining as another.

 The thermal treatment must be carried out with high precision to the requirement for the parts, and the inner stress must be effectively eliminated.
 Besides, the part changes a lot after machining, so the part machining must be classified based on rough machining and semi-fine machining stages.